To Take a Stand

 I had stopped moving again, maybe five feet away from them.

 “You meet, Sha-rah.
-He tovaritch.
+He tovarisch.
 Comrade.
 He friend.
 You like.”

 One of the tiger’s ears was still forward, listening to him speak even while the hand scratched gently behind it.
 The other ear had rotated all the way around to orient on me like a radar dish.